tdowrick/ScouseTom/figures/Haemo/caption.md

 \label{FigureA} EIT data and image reconstruction for stroke experiment.
-Ten minutes of baseline data was recorded before stroke onset, indicated by the dotted vertical line.
+Ten minutes of baseline data was recorded before haemorrhage onset, indicated by the dotted vertical line.